Rays vs Orioles: Odds, Spread, and Total

 Rays vs Orioles Betting Trends

-- Tampa Bay is 1-4 SU in its last five games on the road.
+- Tampa Bay is 2-5 SU in its last seven games on the road.

-- The total has gone UNDER in five of Baltimore's last five games.
+- Tampa Bay is 5-10 SU in its last 15 games against an opponent in the American League.

-- The total has gone UNDER in 10 of Baltimore's last 10 games at home.
+- The total has gone UNDER in six of Baltimore's last seven games.

-- The total has gone UNDER in six of Baltimore's last seven games against an opponent in the American League.
+- The total has gone UNDER in four of Baltimore's last six games against Tampa Bay.

 Rays vs Orioles Injury Reports